Global response to climate change is driving sustainability

 - USA’s carbon-free electricity grid by 2035 plan

 - New generation bi-facial dual-glass modules that provide increased conversion efficiency and require twice the amount of solar glass

 These policies are further supported by the fact that the North American solar industry is shifting its focus towards developing a made-in-North-America supply chain.
 This would provide shorter and more reliable logistics from the glass facility to solar panel facilities.
 Additionally, a nearby renewable energy supply chain would reduce the emissions associated with manufacturing and transportation of all components, including solar glass.

 We support global efforts to reduce carbon emissions by using sustainable manufacturing processes to produce glass.
 Our glass products will save more emissions during their lifecycle after installation than are produced during manufacturing, resulting in carbon-negative products.
 Combined with our low-carbon manufacturing, CPS will be an industry leader in sustainability, producing premium industrial goods that meet the highest quality standards.

 Our facility has the potential to set a new standard for low-carbon glass manufacturing.
 It will utilize the best technology available and progressive practices to reduce carbon emissions where feasible.
-In fact, by using more than 96% renewable electricity and innovative equipment, we expect our facility to operate with over 50% lower emissions than facilities in China and 20% lower than those in the USA.
+In fact, by using nearly 100% renewable electricity and innovative equipment, we expect our facility to operate with over 50% lower emissions than facilities in China and 20% lower than those in the USA.
 We’re continuing to explore new processes to further reduce emissions and continue protecting our environment.